LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 # How to generate histograms at scale with Apache Spark DataFrame API and with Spark SQL

-This details a few methods and tools to generate histograms using the Spark DataFrame API.
+This details a few basic methods and tools to generate histograms using the Spark DataFrame API and with Spark SQL.
 Disambiguation: we refer here to computing histograms of the DataFrame data, rather than histograms of the columns statistics used by the cost based optimizer.

 ## Contents